CamParent/iac-foundation/README.md

 💡 This repository demonstrates a fully modular Azure Landing Zone–style infrastructure built using Bicep, showcasing IaC principles, secured hub-spoke networking, CI/CD validation, and optional Kubernetes capability.
 Designed for enterprise scalability, originally deployed as a hands-on learning and architecture exhibition project.

+> 🔄 Full AKS deployment is currently performed manually due to quota limitations and cost control.
+CI/CD integration for AKS rollout is planned for future enhancements.

 ---